Turhan Sultan: As imperial consort

 “Sultan Ibrahim fell in love with a woman who came to the harem with her child to nurse Shehzade Mehmed.
 One day, when they were chatting lovingly in Mermerlik [the 4th courtyard of Topkapi], Turhan caught them.
 She reminded the Sultan, who had caressed the son of the woman, that he should treat his own Shehzade with kindness.
 The Sultan, angry with Turhan, threw Mehmed into a marble pool.
 Kösem Sultan intervened in the situation and threw the wet nurse out of the palace.”

 At the same time, Uluçay noted that before the birth of his son, Ibrahim was in love with his haseki and did not notice other concubines, but being a great lover of women, he very quickly switched to other concubines.
 Mentioning the case with the wet nurse, Uluçay wrote that Ibrahim loved the wet nurse's child more than Şehzade Mehmed, and wanted to kill his son by throwing him into the pool.
 He also noted that at first Turhan was jealous of the sultan for other women, but over time, when Ibrahim completely switched to other concubines and the BaşHaseki was left to her own devices, she came to terms with her position.
-Leslie Peirce noted that in addition to Turhan, Ibrahim had 7 more hasekis and many simple concubines; moreover, until his marriage to Hümaşah Sultan, it was not the BaşHaseki who enjoyed the sultan's special favor, but the mother of Ibrahim's second son Saliha Dilaşub Sultan, who received a salary of 1,300 akçe per day, while the other hasekis received only 1,000.
+Leslie Peirce noted that in addition to Turhan, Ibrahim had 7 more hasekis and many simple concubines; moreover, until his marriage to Hümaşah Sultan, it was not the BaşHaseki who enjoyed the sultan's special favor, but the mother of Ibrahim's second son Suleiman, who is supposed to have been Ibrahim's favorite son Saliha Dilaşub Sultan, who received a salary of 1,300 akçe per day, while the other hasekis received only 1,000.